PugglePay/mrf/README.md

 after "deploy", "mrf:upload_secrets"
 ```

+It will ask you for your gpg passphrase while deploying.
-This will upload the files listed in secrets to your server (file mode 0600 by default)
+And upload the files listed in secrets to your server (file mode 0600 by default)

 ## A Example secrets file